Which city is cheaper, Amsterdam or Faro?

 You'll find shopping and nightlife around the busy destination of Faro.
 You can also relax and pamper yourself at one of the resorts.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this resort town has to offer.
 This resort town offers a variety of activities to choose from.

-You'll find nightlife and scuba diving and snorkeling around the popular resort town of Faro.
+You'll find nightlife and scuba diving and snorkeling around the busy resort town of Faro.
 The length of your ideal trip is an individual decision.
 If you have five days, this resort town makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this resort town has to offer.

 Faro is a popular choice for travelers.
 People enjoy relaxing at one of the resorts.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.